gotranseo/manual/README.md

 Our 2 biggest projects, the Transeo backend, and the Transeo iOS app, are built using Apple’s Swift.
 You should adhere to Ray Wenderlich’s style guide when coding, found here: https://github.com/raywenderlich/swift-style-guide.

 ## Vapor Slack
-If you are working on the backend server (built using Vapor), you should join the Slack community at http://vapor.team.
+If you are working on the backend server (built using Vapor), you should join the Discord community at http://vapor.team.
 There is a wealth of knowledge within that channel, and everyone is willing to help.

 ## User Data and Privacy
 There should be no circumstance in which you attempt to access production databases from the command line or MySQL tools GUIs, unless you have explicit permission from Transeo management.
 These databases contain critical user data which we must respect from a privacy standpoint.
 If you’ve been authorized by a user to look into their account to diagnose an issue, use our internal administrator tools to do so - they are built with privacy in mind.